ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 - With .Net 4.7 I used to log my http request and response conditionally through the help of OWIN.

+- OWIN is not a framework.
+It is a set of rules or specifications on how the web applications and web servers should interact with each other.

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
 {